Shared Technology Vision

 - Video Club where students live stream sports events over the Internet.

-- Robotics Club where students learn how to build and program NXT robots.
+- Robotics Club where students learn how to build and program using Lego robots.